Bluespace renovation products

 Tips from our readers

-Our original composting guide was super popular online, especially on Pinterest.
+Our original guide was super popular online, especially on Pinterest.
 So many of you have given your opinions on what to compost or not, and shared many other tips to creating a successful home compost.
 Here are some of our favourite tips.

 Sleepydragon8791 suggests putting layers of scrunched up newspaper in between each new layer as it helps with the smells and prevents the heap from becoming too wet.